iterorganization/IMAS-Python/docs/source/courses/advanced/dd_versions.rst

 .. rubric:: Footnotes

 .. [#DDdefs] To be more precise, the Data Dictionary definitions are generated when the
-    imas-python package is created.
+    IMAS-Python package is created.
 See :ref:`this reference <DD background>` for more details.